Note: for specific details and updates on the rulemaking, see our article.

 A new building becomes an existing building as soon as it’s built.
 If you are required to benchmark, per the information listed above, you must start benchmarking your building starting the calendar year after receiving your Certificate of Occupancy and once a full calendar year of utility data can be collected.
 After a full calendar year of benchmarking data has been reported, a new building will be required to meet the standard at the beginning of the next BEPS period.

-Improving building performance takes time.
+Additionally, improving building performance takes time.
 It takes time to understand your building’s performance, evaluate what options are available, assess your financial situation, prepare drawings and/or get a permit to do improvements, hire contractors to do the work, commission the work to ensure it’s performing as intended, and generate the record of improved performance needed to get full credit for improvements.
 It behooves building owners to come up with a strategic plan for improving their building’s performance as soon as possible.

-Currently, a building owner can access rebates and incentives or request technical assistance from the DC Sustainable Energy Utility (DCSEU).
-Additionally, the Building Innovation Hub has developed a Funding and Financing Map that presents the multitude of financial incentives available to assist the District’s building owners improve building performance.
+The Building Innovation Hub has developed a Funding and Financing Map that presents the multitude of financial incentives available to assist the District’s building owners improve building performance.

 The cost of energy efficiency upgrades will vary from property to property depending on existing operations and maintenance levels, previous capital improvement projects, and the types of systems present.
 As a first step, buildings owners should verify that their benchmarking data is accurate and consider engaging an energy auditor to provide recommendations.
 The U.S. Department of Energy produced a Guide to Energy Audits for more information about the process.